Haemophilia

 There are two main types of haemophilia: haemophilia A, which occurs due to low amounts of clotting factor VIII, and haemophilia B, which occurs due to low levels of clotting factor IX.
 They are typically inherited from one's parents through an X chromosome carrying a nonfunctional gene.
-Rarely a new mutation may occur during early development or haemophilia may develop later in life due to antibodies forming against a clotting factor.
+Most commonly found in men, haemophilia can affect women too, though very rarely.
+A woman would need to inherit two affected X chromosomes to be affected, whereas a man would only need one X chromosome affected.
+It is possible for a new mutation to occur during early development, or haemophilia may develop later in life due to antibodies forming against a clotting factor.

 Other types include haemophilia C, which occurs due to low levels of factor XI, Von Willebrand disease, which occurs due to low levels of a substance called von Willebrand factor, and parahaemophilia, which occurs due to low levels of factor V. Haemophilia A, B, and C prevent the intrinsic pathway from functioning properly; this clotting pathway is necessary when there is damage to the endothelium of a blood vessel.
 Acquired haemophilia is associated with cancers, autoimmune disorders, and pregnancy.
 Diagnosis is by testing the blood for its ability to clot and its levels of clotting factors.

-Prevention may occur by removing an egg, fertilizing it, and testing the embryo before transferring it to the uterus.
+Prevention may occur by removing an egg, fertilising it, and testing the embryo before transferring it to the uterus.
 Human embryos in research can be regarded as the technical object/process.
 Missing blood clotting factors are replaced to treat haemophilia.
 This may be done on a regular basis or during bleeding episodes.
 Replacement may take place at home or in hospital.
 The clotting factors are made either from human blood or by recombinant methods.
 Up to 20% of people develop antibodies to the clotting factors which makes treatment more difficult.
-The medication desmopressin may be used in those with mild haemophilia A. Studies of gene therapy are in early human trials.
+The medication desmopressin may be used in those with mild haemophilia A. Gene therapy treatment was in clinical trials As of 2022, with some approaches and products having received conditional approval.

-Haemophilia A affects about 1 in 5,000–10,000, while haemophilia B affects about 1 in 40,000, males at birth.
+Haemophilia A affects about 1 in 5,000–10,000, while haemophilia B affects about 1 in 40,000 males at birth.
 As haemophilia A and B are both X-linked recessive disorders, females are rarely severely affected.
 Some females with a nonfunctional gene on one of the X chromosomes may be mildly symptomatic.
 Haemophilia C occurs equally in both sexes and is mostly found in Ashkenazi Jews.
 In the 1800s haemophilia B was common within the royal families of Europe.
 The difference between haemophilia A and B was determined in 1952.